Do foreign nationals pay real estate tax?

 Mandatory FIRPTA withholdings on real estate transactions for foreign nationals

-The Foreign Investment in Real Property Tax Act – FIRPTA – was enacted in 1980 to help ensure foreign nationals – who may not have other U.S. assets or economic ties – pay capital gains taxes on their profits from any real estate transactions.
-Although there are some exceptions, the act requires a mandatory 15% withholding of the entire sale price on U.S. property sold or transferred by a foreign national to another owner – even if the property was sold for no gain or at a loss.
-Importantly, this 15% withholding tax still applies if the property is transferred to a family member as a gift or as part of the owner's estate in the event of their death.
+The Foreign Investment in Real Property Tax Act — FIRPTA — was enacted in 1980 to help ensure that foreign nationals — who may not have other U.S. assets or economic ties — pay capital gains taxes on their profits from any U.S. real estate transactions.
+Under FIRPTA, a real property interest includes not only parcels of land but also stock in U.S. corporations that primarily hold U.S. real estate assets.
+Although there are some exceptions, the act requires a mandatory 15% withholding of the entire sale price on U.S. property sold or transferred by a foreign national to another owner — even if the property was sold for no gain or at a loss.2 Importantly, this 15% withholding tax still applies if the property is transferred to a family member as a gift or as part of the owner's estate in the event of their death.
+FIRPTA also applies to sales involving a real property holding corporation, not just direct ownership of real estate.

 What about real estate taxes at the state and local level?

 The issues and rules discussed above relate to taxes levied at the federal (or national) level.
 However, taxes in the United States can be imposed at the state and local levels as well.
-This certainly holds true for real estate: each property is an immovable asset situated in a specific state or territory (such as Puerto Rico, Guam, or the District of Columbia)*.
+At least 35 U.S states impose a tax on the transfer of an interest in real estate: each property is an immovable asset situated in a specific state or territory (such as Puerto Rico, Guam, or the District of Columbia).3

 A foreign national investing in U.S. real estate needs to take these local taxes into account as well.
-Property tax rates are generally set by each state as a percentage of a property’s assessed value, but there are wide variations from state to state, ranging from 0.28% in Hawaii to 2.49% in New Jersey2, and there can also be local rate variations among different locales in the same state.
-While property taxes are generally the same for foreign nationals and U.S. citizens, many states with high levels of second home ownership (for example, Vermont) offer tax discounts for state residents, which effectively raises rates for non-state residents – whether they reside in New York or New Guinea.
+Property tax rates are generally set by each state as a percentage of a property’s assessed value, but there are wide variations from state to state, ranging from 0.27% in Hawaii to 2.23% in New Jersey, and there can also be local rate variations among different locales in the same state.4 While property taxes are generally the same for foreign nationals and U.S. citizens, many states with high levels of second home ownership (for example, Vermont) offer tax discounts for state residents, which effectively raises rates for non-state residents — whether they reside in New York or New Guinea.

 A tax treaty could lower your tax liability